aflin/rampart_docs/source/rampart-main.rst

-Rampart uses the Duktape JavaScript Engine and API as a gateway for high performance functions written in C.  JavaScript execution with Duktape is more memory efficient, but interpertation is slower than with, e.g., node.js.
+Rampart uses the Duktape JavaScript Engine and API as a gateway for high performance functions written in C.  JavaScript execution with Duktape is more memory efficient, but interpretation is slower than with, e.g., node.js.
-However, the functionality and speed of the available C functions provide comparable efficacy, excellent performance and is a viable alternative to `LAMP <https://en.wikipedia.org/wiki/LAMP_(software_bundle)>`_, `MEAN <https://en.wikipedia.org/wiki/MEAN_(solution_stack)>`_ or other stacks, all in a single product, while consuming considerably less resources than the aforementioned.
+However, the functionality and speed of the available C functions provide comparable efficacy, excellent performance and is a viable alternative to `LAMP <https://en.wikipedia.org/wiki/LAMP_(software_bundle)>`_, `MEAN <https://en.wikipedia.org/wiki/MEAN_(solution_stack)>`_ or other stacks, all in a single product, while consuming considerably fewer resources than the aforementioned.

 Rampart Global Variable and Functions